How to Set Up Salesforce Outlook Integration: The Complete 2026 Guide

 1. Under Email Application Pane, click Pane Layout Assignment.

-2. Assign your layout to relevant profiles (Sales Rep, Account Executive).
+2. Assign your layout to the right profiles (Sales Rep, Account Executive).

 3. Save.